hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/08_automating_workflow.md

 > You can also use `set -x`:
 >
 > `set -x` is a debugging tool that will make bash display the command before executing it.
 In case of an issue with the commands in the shell script, this type of debugging lets you quickly pinpoint the step that is throwing an error.
-Often, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not availble.
+Often, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not available.
 > You can turn this functionality off by saying `set +x`

 ### Running the tools